mjung5/covid-vignette-api/README.md

 I pulled the data using functions I created interacting with endpoints.
-After using manipulation functions and merging different datasets, I mainly selected four data sets for the exploratory analysis. \* `us_live_risk` (Confirmed and death cases by 55 states on 10/01/2021),
+After using manipulation functions and merging different datasets, I mainly selected four data sets for the exploratory analysis.

+-   `us_live_risk`: Confirmed and death cases by 55 states on 10/01/2021.
-\* `nc_all_cases_month` (Confirmed cases in 101 NC Counties from
+-   `nc_all_cases_month`: Confirmed cases in 101 NC Counties from
+    11/22/2020 to present.
-11/22/2020 to present), \* `confirmed_month`(US confirmed cases from
+-   `confirmed_month`: US confirmed cases from 07/01/2020 to 09/30/2021.
-07/01/2020 to 09/30/2021), \* `us_all_cases_month`(US confirmed and
-death cases merged from 07/01/2020 to 09/30/2021).
+-   `us_all_cases_month`: US confirmed and death cases merged from 07/01/2020 to 09/30/2021.

 Let’s talk about the Covid-19 pandemic in the U.S and how confirmed cases and death cases change over time.
 In order to see the change patterns of both confirmed and death cases, I created a scatterplot by date.
-In the confirmed scatter plot, we see that the cases increased rapidly at the end of 2020 and beginning of 2021, and then it slowed down.
-However, it started rapidly increasing again since August 2021.
-It may have been related to mask policies, vaccination, or seasonal changes, but the fact is that covid cases are increasing.
-Compared to confirmed cases, deaths seem to be increasing slowly in the plot.
-However, it is not a really good comparison because the y axis scale is fitted to the confirmed cases.
-I will need to look at the confirmed plots and death plots separately.

 ``` r
 # Scatter plot for US